subtopic 2.3: Biogeochemical cycles

 - Outline the process of denitrification and discuss its significance in the nitrogen cycle.

-- Nitrogen Fixation: Converts atmospheric nitrogen (N₂) into ammonia (NH₃), a form that can be utilized by plants.
+- Nitrogen Fixation: Converts atmospheric nitrogen (N₂) into ammonia (NH₃), making nitrogen accessible to plants.

 - Bacteria Involved:

-- Free-Living Nitrogen-Fixing Bacteria: Such as Azotobacter and Clostridium, found in soil.
+- Free-Living Nitrogen-Fixing Bacteria: Examples include Azotobacter and Clostridium in soil.

-- Symbiotic Nitrogen-Fixing Bacteria: Such as Rhizobium, which form nodules on the roots of leguminous plants (e.g., peas, beans).
+- Symbiotic Nitrogen-Fixing Bacteria: Examples include Rhizobium, which form nodules on legume roots.

 - Process:

-- Nitrogen gas (N₂) is converted to ammonia (NH₃) by the enzyme nitrogenase.
+- Nitrogen gas (N₂) is converted to ammonia (NH₃) by the enzyme nitrogenase, allowing plants to absorb and use nitrogen in organic compounds.

 - Bacteria Involved:

-- Nitrification: Converts ammonia (NH₃) into nitrites (NO₂⁻) and then into nitrates (NO₃⁻), which plants can absorb.
+- Nitrification: Converts ammonia (NH₃) into nitrites (NO₂⁻) and then into nitrates (NO₃⁻), which plants readily absorb.

 - Bacteria Involved:

-- Ammonia-Oxidizing Bacteria: Such as Nitrosomonas, convert ammonia into nitrites.
+- Ammonia-Oxidizing Bacteria: Nitrosomonas converts ammonia into nitrite.

 - Process:

-- Ammonia (NH₃) is oxidized to nitrite (NO₂⁻) by Nitrosomonas.
+- Ammonia is first oxidized to nitrite by Nitrosomonas, then nitrite is converted to nitrate by Nitrobacter.

 - Bacteria Involved:

-- Ammonification: Converts organic nitrogen from dead organisms and waste products back into ammonia (NH₃), returning nitrogen to the soil.
+- Ammonification: Decomposes organic nitrogen from dead organisms and waste back into ammonia, replenishing nitrogen in the soil.

 - Bacteria Involved:

-- Decomposers: Such as Bacillus and Pseudomonas, break down proteins and other nitrogen-containing organic compounds into ammonia.
+- Decomposers: Bacillus and Pseudomonas break down nitrogen-containing organic matter into ammonia.

 - Process: